CooperA-Data3/mRemoteFix/README.md

 MANUAL INSTRUCTIONS:

 1. Go to C:\Windows\System32\drivers\etc and delete all files in the "etc" folder
 2. In the folder this note is in, (C:\Users\YourUsername\Documents\mRemoteFix) there should be a file named "hosts".
+If there isn't, there will be a backup
 3. Copy that file, and paste it in the "C:\Windows\System32\drivers\etc" folder, then run "Finish_Up.bat".
 This will restart your PC, so save your work.
 4. Your PC will restart.
 Once it has booted back up, open mRemoteNG, and try to connect to a VM.
 If you get the same error as before, I tried lol.